-The goals of neuropathy treatment are to prevent nerve damage when possible, slow its progression, maintain body function, and manage symptoms and complications.
-Nerves can regenerate in some cases, and symptoms may resolve or improve over time when neuropathy is due to a condition that can be treated, such as a vitamin B deficiency.
+The goals of neuropathy treatment are to manage the underlying cause of the condition and relieve symptoms.
+Nerves can regenerate in some cases, and symptoms may resolve or improve over time when neuropathy is caused by a condition that can be treated, such as a vitamin B deficiency.

-- Limit smoking and alcohol consumption
+- Limiting smoking and alcohol consumption

-- Avoid exposure to toxins
+- Avoiding exposure to toxins